Is it safe to eat a vegetarian or vegan pregnancy diet?

 If you’re vegan, it’s important to ensure you’re getting enough iron and vitamin B12, which are commonly found in animal products, as well as vitamin D (often found in eggs), calcium (typically found in dairy), and iodine (in seafood).

-A vegan pregnancy—without meat, fish, dairy products, and eggs—is therefore not ideal for pregnant women unless carefully planned, as it requires extra attention to certain nutrients.
+A vegan pregnancy—without meat, fish, dairy products, and eggs—is therefore not ideal for pregnant women unless carefully planned.

 If you want to eat a vegan pregnancy diet despite the indication of possible health risks for your baby, you may need personalized nutrition counseling, frequent medical check-ups (regular control of your blood values) and additional nutritional supplements.